-> Block Cheese: I freeze cheese ALL the time, just remember to slice and shred it before you freeze it, otherwise it will crumble.
+Block Cheese: I freeze cheese ALL the time, just remember to slice or shred it before you freeze it, otherwise it will crumble.

-> Shredded Cheese: this is SO easy — just throw the bags in the freezer (lay flat for easier storage) and pull out whenever you need more cheese.
+Shredded Cheese: this is SO easy — just throw the bags in the freezer (lay flat for easier storage) and pull out whenever you need more cheese.

 Feta Cheese: I made this discovery 2 years ago when I purchased a massive amount of feta cheese from Costco due to a crazy good deal.
 I simply divided it up into quart-size zip-top bags and froze it flat

 Cream Cheese: Believe it or not, you can freeze cream cheese.
 It might be a bit “lumpy” after it defrosts but it still tastes the same.

 Milk and Buttermilk: I usually do not have the need to freeze our milk, but I do it whenever we go on vacation.
 Just remember to pour about 1 cup of milk out before freezing.
 You might also consider substituting dry milk when you’re in a pinch.